pe1l1nl1/23007/Cell Biology/Exocrine Glands Classification 29102023.md

 - I will only ask you to draw and describe one type – pancreatic islet which is described best in the Textbook of Histology, Fifth Edition (Leslie P. Gartner PhD), chapter "Digestive System: Glands".

+The pancreas islet, also known as the pancreatic islet or islets of Langerhans, is a vital component of the pancreas responsible for regulating blood sugar levels and producing hormones involved in glucose metabolism.
+The pancreas is an organ located behind the stomach and plays a crucial role in both digestion and the endocrine system.
+The pancreas contains two main types of cells within the islets: alpha cells and beta cells.
+These cells have distinct functions and features:

+**1. Beta Cells:**
+   - **Function**: Beta cells are responsible for producing and secreting the hormone insulin.
+Insulin plays a central role in regulating blood sugar (glucose) levels in the body.
+When blood glucose levels rise after eating, beta cells release insulin into the bloodstream.
+Insulin promotes the uptake of glucose by cells, allowing them to use it for energy or store it as glycogen in the liver and muscles.
+Insulin also inhibits the release of glucose from the liver, thus lowering blood sugar levels.

+   - **Features**: Beta cells are sensitive to changes in blood glucose concentrations.
+They have glucose receptors that allow them to detect variations in blood sugar levels.
+When glucose levels are high, beta cells release insulin to bring them back within a healthy range.

+**2. Alpha Cells:**
+   - **Function:** Alpha cells produce and secrete the hormone glucagon.
+Glucagon has the opposite effect of insulin.
+When blood glucose levels are low, such as between meals or during periods of fasting, alpha cells release glucagon.
+Glucagon signals the liver to break down stored glycogen into glucose and release it into the bloodstream, raising blood sugar levels.
+This process is known as glycogenolysis.

+   - **Features**: Alpha cells respond to low blood glucose levels by releasing glucagon, which helps maintain adequate glucose levels in the bloodstream.
+The balance between insulin and glucagon is essential for maintaining glucose homeostasis.

+In addition to beta and alpha cells, the pancreatic islets also contain other cell types, including **delta cells** that produce somatostatin, which regulates the release of insulin and glucagon, and PP cells that produce pancreatic polypeptide, which can affect appetite and digestion.

+The proper functioning of the pancreas islets is essential for overall health, as they help regulate blood sugar levels and ensure that the body has a steady supply of energy.
+Dysfunction of these islet cells can lead to conditions such as diabetes mellitus, where there is a disruption in glucose regulation, resulting in chronic high (in the case of type 2 diabetes) or low (in the case of type 1 diabetes) blood sugar levels.
 ![image](https://github.com/pe1l1nl1/23007/assets/19546253/03d87638-e2b5-4c21-8c3f-ee983f0a8a44)

 ![image](https://github.com/pe1l1nl1/23007/assets/19546253/c261f851-dcf9-4cc3-bddd-2ae7e2916f4c)